Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 Such mothion profiles with different jerks settings are shown below (the graphing script can be found under ./motor selection/Altitude Time Motion Profile Visualization.ipynb).

-![Altitude Motion Profiles](./pictures/amp.png "Altitude Motion Profiles") [All showing mean time and std at velocity of 20rpm]
+![Altitude Motion Profiles](./pictures/amp.png "Altitude Motion Profiles") [Mean time and std at velocity of 20rpm]

 ### Components
 _Click to open OnShape CAD model_